tektoncd/community/teps/0001-tekton-enhancement-proposal-process.md

 would be described in either written or verbal communication to anyone besides the TEP author or developer, then consider creating a TEP.
 This means any change that may impact any other community project in a way should be proposed as a TEP.
-Those changes can be for technical reason, adding or removing (deprecating then removing) features.
+Those changes could be for technical reasons, or adding new features, or deprecating then removing old features.

 Similarly, any technical effort (refactoring, major architectural change) that will impact a large section of the development community should also be communicated widely.
 The TEP process is suited for this even if it will have zero impact on the typical user or operator.

-Let's list a few enhancement that happened before this process (or are happening), that would have required a TEP:
+Let's list a few enhancements that happened before this process (or are happening), that would have required a TEP:

 - Failure strategies using runOn 🎉 [tektoncd/pipeline#2094](https://github.com/tektoncd/pipeline/issues/2094)
 - Expose v1beta1 to the world ⛈ [tektoncd/pipeline#2035](https://github.com/tektoncd/pipeline/issues/2035)